CalebChoo1/ID-ASG1/README.md

 ## Design Process

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+For my design, I wanted my website to have each section in a rectangle box.
+This makes my design neat and easier to read.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
 - As a user type, I want to perform an action, so that I can achieve a goal.